selimslab/selimslab.github.io/_essais/get-things-done.md

 ---

-1. just start
+define what you want

-2. define what you want
+do one thing and do it well

-3. do one thing and do it well
+plan

-4. plan
+prioritize

-5. prioritize
+do it with all your heart

-6. do it with all your heart
+start small

-7. start small
+make a lot of mistakes

-8. make a lot of mistakes
+do less

-9. do less
+sleep

-10. sleep
+drink water

-11. drink water
+take a walk

-12. take a walk
+talk to a friend

-13. talk to a friend
+say no more often

-14. say no more often
+rely on habits and systems

-15. rely on habits and systems
+write more

-16. write more
+work short, focused intervals and rest

-17. work short, focused intervals and rest
+prevent the worst

-18. prevent the worst
+keep going

-19. keep going
+ignore sunk costs

-20. ignore sunk costs
+just start

 ---